 While other virtualization technologies like container-based virtualization and Type 2 hypervisors have their advantages, they may not provide the same level of performance and security as KVM.
 Container-based virtualization is ideal for lightweight applications, while Type 2 hypervisors are ideal for development and testing environments.
 However, for resource-intensive applications, KVM is the preferred choice due to its superior performance and security.

-Is KVM Only Available on Linux?
-Let’s debunk this myth.
+Is KVM Available Only on Linux?

 While KVM was originally developed for Linux, it has been ported to other operating systems, including Windows and FreeBSD.
 For example, the OpenStack cloud computing platform supports KVM on multiple operating systems, including Linux, Windows, and FreeBSD.
 This enables users to run virtual machines on KVM regardless of the operating system.